 And:

-The UE can perform intra-frequency SSB based measurements without measurement gaps under the following conditions:
+The UE can perform intra-frequency SSB based measurements without measurement gaps if

-- the SSB is completely contained in the downlink operating bandwidth of the UE, and;
+- the SSB is completely contained in the downlink operating bandwidth of the UE.
+For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in section 9.2.5.3.

 Based on the RAN2 agreement (October 2017) the UE will need measurement gaps in order to perform SSB-based measurement on the cell defining SSB, if the cell defining SSB is not within the UEs active BWP.